 Students follow the New York State Regents curriculum in all subjects available.
 An extensive selection of Advanced Placement courses allows students to earn college credit while still in high school.
 Honors courses are offered at each grade level.

-Our architectural award–winning building includes three science labs, two computer labs, a theater, library, chapel, cafeteria, art studio, music room, guidance complex, weight room and two gymnasiums.
+Our architectural award–winning building includes four science labs, a computer labs, researach center, a theater, state of the art library, chapel, newly renovated cafeteria, art studio, music room, guidance complex, weight room and two gymnasiums.
 The six-acre campus features an all-weather track and baseball field.

 Molloy students embody the school’s time honored motto- “Non Scholae Sed Vitae” “Not for School but for Life”